x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/plus-addressing-in-exchange-online.md

 ## Using plus addresses

-You create new plus addresses simply by thinking up a new tag.
+You can create new plus addresses by adding a new tag.
 You can use plus addresses as unique addresses for services that you sign up for.

+>[!NOTE]
-Note that some web forms don’t support plus signs in email addresses.
-Also note that some email list subscription services require you to send unsubscribe requests from the email address that you subscribed with.
-Because you can’t send email messages from plus addresses, you can’t unsubscribe using that method.
+> Some web forms don’t support plus signs in email addresses.
+For some email list subscription services, if you have subscribed with the email address that uses plus addressing then you need to send unsubscribe requests.
+As they can’t send email messages to email addresses that use plus addressing.

-Because plus addresses are not aliases that are configured on the mailbox, they don’t resolve to a user's name in Outlook clients.
-This results in plus addresses being easily identifiable in the To or CC fields of messages.
+As plus addresses are not aliases that are configured on the mailbox, they don’t resolve to a user's name in Outlook clients.
+This results in plus addresses being easily identifiable in the `To` or `CC` fields of messages.
 However, there might be scenarios where you can’t use a plus address for a Microsoft service that needs to be associated with your mailbox.

 To automatically identify and filter email messages that are sent to plus addresses, use Inbox rules to act on those messages.
 Using the condition *Recipient address includes*, you can specify an action for messages sent to a particular plus address, such as moving the messages to a folder.